softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 The service unit tests must directly call the methods on your service classes.
 They should not use the HTTP server pass off test code that is provided with the starter code.

+> [!IMPORTANT]
-⚠ You must place your service test cases in a folder named `server/src/test/java/service`.
+> You must place your service test cases in a folder named `server/src/test/java/service`.

 ## Server Directory Structure